javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 Naturally, linked lists are not always better than arrays.
 Otherwise everyone would use only linked lists.

 The main drawback is that we can't easily access an element by its number.
 In an array that's easy: `arr[n]` is a direct reference.
-But in the list we need to start from the first item and go `next` `N` times to get the Nth element.
+But in the linked list we need to start from the first item and go over `next` `N` times to get the Nth element.

 ...But we don't always need such operations.
 For instance, when we need a queue or even a [deque](https://en.wikipedia.org/wiki/Double-ended_queue) -- the ordered structure that must allow very fast adding/removing elements from both ends, but access to its middle is not needed.